llogiq/llogiq.github.io/_drafts/traits.md

 Thus, if `(f.flags() & 4) == 4` is `true`, the caller asked you to produce
 pretty-printed output.
 Note that this is expressly *not* a public part of `Debug`/`Formatter`'s interface, so the Rust gods could change this the moment I write this.

-Seriously, if you can help it, use auto-derived Debug or builders.
+Seriously, if you can help it, use auto-derived `Debug` or debug builders.

+Aside: It's not very common, but there may be cyclic object graphs in Rust, which would send the debug logic into infinite recursion (well, usually the application will crash with a stack overflow).
+In most cases, this is acceptable, because cycles *are* quite uncommon.
+In case you suspect your type to form cycles more often than average, you may want to do something about it.

 ### Copy and Clone